 - Asbestos Ban and Phase-Out Rule: The EPA introduced this rule in the late 1980s to ban asbestos from future use almost completely.
 This regulation went into effect in 1989, but it was short-lived.
 The Fifth Circuit Court of Appeals overturned most of the rule in 1991, leaving only a handful of products still banned.

 - Asbestos Hazard Emergency Response Act: This act became law in 1986 after a public uproar about asbestos in schools.
 The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos products from them.
 Those who would inspect and remove the asbestos had to be accredited by the EPA beforehand.

 - Asbestos Information Act: This act was passed in 1988.
 It required the makers of asbestos products to report what products contained asbestos and how to identify the asbestos in them.
 The EPA would then compile a report on their findings.

 - Asbestos School Hazard Abatement Act: This act, passed in 1984, allowed schools to receive government funding for their asbestos removal projects.
 The initial act allocated $600 Million.
 This act was reauthorized in 1990 with additional funding.

 Asbestos Use Today

 Until asbestos is significantly banned, it will continue to pose a threat to human health.
 Fortunately, there are options.
-Those who develop an asbestos-related disease can get financial compensation with a mesothelioma legal claim.
+Those who develop an asbestos-related disease may be eligible for financial compensation through a mesothelioma legal claim.

 To learn if you may be eligible to file a mesothelioma legal claim, get a free case review today.